znx3p0/canary/plan.md

+# Plan

+The purpose of this file is to provide a little space to plan the development of Canary.
+It may not be completely readable, but its purpose should be to provide a guide towards building the library.

 channels are unified types that can receive and send objects. they offer the following methods:

 - `.send(object).await?`
 - `.receive().await?`
 - `.split()`
 - `.to_unformatted()`

-the public api will have:
+the public api will ensure:

-    all of these can be encrypted or raw. the user should not have to worry about whether a channel is encrypted or not.
+- all of these can be encrypted or raw.
+- the user should not have to worry about whether a channel is encrypted or not.

 ------ unified
 bidirectional